 To view or download our 2021 Annual Report, please use this link: View/Download Here »

 The Chesapeake Police Department's Ethics & Conduct statistical report on inquiries, complaints

 “Be Smart & Be Safe” When Purchasing from Online Classifieds

 RED Means Stop!
 Chesapeake's red light photo enforcement program is titled PHOTOSafe.
 Our city's goal is to simply gain compliance with traffic signals which will significantly contribute to public safety in Chesapeake.
 The camera systems are a force multiplier for the uniformed police officer and they reduce the risks involved in the red light violation enforcement of large intersections.
-Find out more
+Click Here to Find out

-	- Colonel K. L. Wright, Chief of PoliceDownload a Pamphlet on Understanding and Filing a Complaint or Compliment
+- Colonel M. G. Solesky, Chief of PoliceDownload a Pamphlet on Understanding and Filing a Complaint or Compliment

 "In Partnership With the Community, Promote a Safe City Through Prevention of Crime and Enforcement of Laws"